LeCherry35/Superheroes/README.md

-start server on windows run :
+start server on windows
+run in root directory:

 ```
 cd .\server\